20070125li-web/ecosort-14class/README.md

 Instead of optimizing only for one headline metric, EcoSort prioritizes robustness and deployment feasibility.

-# Zero-to-One Development & Methodology
+## Zero-to-One Development & Methodology

-Instead of directly adopting mature and widely used open-source object detection models such as YOLO for development, this project starts entirely from the bottom layer.
-Based on three representative networks: ResNet, EfficientNet, and Vision Transformer (ViT) derived from the Transformer architecture, an object detection model was independently constructed and trained through the full pipeline.
-The training data is a dedicated dataset constructed by manually screening massive publicly available online data and classifying it according to multi-dimensional principles, without using any off-the-shelf models or pre-trained weights throughout the process.
-Meanwhile, the project completed performance comparison and effect evaluation of the optimal models of different versions.
-Finally, the self-developed model achieved an overall performance of 94.6% on the validation set for object detection tasks, verifying the effectiveness of the architecture design and data construction.
+Rather than deploying off-the-shelf object detection solutions like YOLO, EcoSort was engineered entirely from scratch to ensure deep architectural control and robust learning.

+End-to-End Architecture: Independently constructed and trained detection pipelines utilizing ResNet, EfficientNet, and Vision Transformer (ViT) backbones.

+Zero Pre-trained Weights: Trained completely from scratch, eschewing any pre-trained weights to fully validate our training regimen.

+Proprietary Data Curation: Constructed a dedicated dataset by rigorously filtering and multi-dimensionally classifying raw, large-scale web data.

+Rigorous Benchmarking: Systematically evaluated multiple model variants, culminating in a custom model that achieves 94.6% performance on the validation set, proving the efficacy of our pipeline design.

 ---